-Such students shall be provided with a "consent form", a copy of which is attached hereto, which shall be dated and signed by the participant and by the parent/guardian.
-In doing so, the student is consenting to participate in the drugtesting program at the Lake Central School Corporation.
+Such students shall be provided with a "consent form", which shall be dated and signed by the participant and by the parent/guardian.
+In doing so, the student is consenting to participate in the drug-testing program at the Lake Central School Corporation.